Welcome to the Biological Sciences Department Honors in Research Program

 Two semesters of BIOL 499

 Two semesters of undergraduate research provides exposure to problem solving, planning, and executing experiments directed toward the research goals of a faculty mentor.
 An honors student will complete a minimum of 4 credits of undergraduate research, which is equivalent to two semesters of laboratory work averaging 12 hours per week.

 The Capstone of the Biology Honors Program extends the student’s research experience with their faculty mentor for a third semester and additionally requires 1) seminar attendance, 2) an honors thesis, and 3) a formal presentation.

-Attending a minimum of ten scientific seminars introduces each honors student to the various ways in which scientists present their work and to the diversity of research areas presented in departmental and campus-wide scientific seminars.
-To further develop their written skills, each student will be expected to write short abstracts of a limited number of these seminars.
-(See catalog for details.)
+Attending a minimum of 12 scientific seminars introduces each honors student to the various ways in which scientists present their work and to the diversity of research areas presented in departmental and campus-wide scientific seminars.
+To further develop their written skills, each student will be expected to write short abstracts of 6 of these seminars.

 The culmination of the research project will be a thesis to be written in the form of a research journal article.
 The student’s research mentor will provide guidance and advice regarding the writing of the honors thesis.
 Upon completion, the thesis will be evaluated and graded by the mentor and Honors Coordinator.